 You may also want to watch:

-The river bus plans are being proposed by Norwich-based planning consultants, Lanpro Services, whose director Phil Atkinson said plans to deliver this service between the Deal ground site in Trowse and land next to Norwich City FC was an interim measure.
+The plans are being proposed by Norwich-based planning consultants, Lanpro Services whose director Phil Atkinson said plans to deliver this service between the Deal ground site in Trowse and land next to Norwich City FC was an interim measure.

-No start date for the services has been revealed, but pedestrians and cyclists would be able to use it from 6am to midnight from Monday to Sunday.
+The service would be free to pedestrians and cyclists and would be available for use from 6am to midnight from Monday to Sunday until 2013.

-Mr Atkinson said: 'The whole regeneration of east Norwich is currently being put at risk because of the Utilities scheme, which is suffering from a lack of money.
+'The whole regeneration of East Norwich is currently being put at risk because of the Utilities scheme, which is suffering from a lack of money.

 'This is designed to bypass that site, so hopefully when houses are built on the other developments, people will have access to the city by river.

-'The pontoon/river bus service will provide a temporary connection between the sites that can be delivered now, and bypass those that cannot.'
+'The pontoon/river bus service will provide a temporary connection between the sites than can be delivered now, and bypass those that cannot.'